F.A.Q.

 Q: What is the ELS?

 A: ELS stands for Exercise Leadership Summit.
 It is our annual professional development conference.
 We sometimes refer to it simply as "The Summit".
-Until 2014 it was known as the "Fitness Friendzy".
-It is held in April in the Halifax area every year.
+It is held in the Spring, usually in April or May, in the Halifax area every year.

 Q: What is "the Brunch"?

 A: This is our second signature event which began in 2015.
 We book 1 educator to present to us for 2 hours on their highly specialized topic.
 These topics can be anything related to fitness or our industry.
 We also serve brunch, of course!
-This event is held in November every year in the Halifax area.
-Due to COVID-19 we will not have an annual brunch for 2020.
+This event is held in the fall, usually in November, in the Halifax area.

 Q: Do you ever hold events or courses outside if the Halifax area?

-Q: If an event is cancelled sue to COVID-19, or any other reason, do I get a refund?
+Q: If an event is cancelled do I get a refund?

 CEC Questions